DanielleDaly/portfolio-project-4/README.md

 ### ElephantSQL

 - Once the migrations were complete I opened the ElephantSQL dashboard.
-- I selected my easy-eats database instance
+- I selected my easy-eats database instance.
-- I then selected the “Browser” tab on the left
+- I then selected the “Browser” tab on the left.
-- I click “Table queries” to reveal my database structure
+- I click “Table queries” to reveal my database structure.

 ### Heroku Config Vars

-- I then needed to connect my database to Heroku
+- I then needed to connect my database to Heroku.
-- On the Heroku dashboard I opened the Settings tab
+- On the Heroku dashboard I opened the Settings tab.
 - I added three config vars:
     DATABASE_URL
     PORT: 8000